 Microfluidic And Bio-Sensing Technologies

-This field draws upon expertise in materials science, analytical chemistry, and fluid dynamics.
-Researchers across multiple Arkansas institutions collaborate to advance these technologies, contributing to areas such as advanced biosensing, nanoparticle applications, and electrochemical analysis.
+This field thrives on interdisciplinary collaboration, drawing upon expertise in materials science, nanotechnology, electrochemistry, analytical chemistry, and biomedical engineering.
+Researchers across multiple Arkansas institutions contribute to this dynamic area, fostering innovation in areas such as advanced biosensing, neuroscience, and 3D printing for biomedical applications.

 Top Researchers